catchmrbharath/IITM-Resume-Class/README.md

-This is the work of Siddharth Shekhar and I am trying to publicize it and make it better.
+This is the work of Siddharth Shekhar.
 If you end up improving it, please send a pull request so that all of us can use it.

 This is a readme file that will help you to use the mycv.cls file so that you